rahil627/mind-of-rathewolf/docs/_pages/portfolio.md

 [Finger Skating: Battle](https://github.com/rahil627/finger-skating-battle), a local 1v1 iPad battle game inspired by dance yet with the playfulness of HORSE, the playground game
 [Doodle Tangle](http://www.youtube.com/watch?v=1vE86QNWoFI), A local multi-player iPad game that explores physical gameplay by cramming as many players around a single iPad. (pardon the terrible video); [code](https://github.com/rahil627/doodle-tangle)
 [Pinkies Up](http://cargocollective.com/jonstoked/pinkies-up), a local multiplayer iPad game with some quirky characters, made with love from Jon.
-SHOULD BE CONTINUED!
+SHOULD BE CONTINUED! *(note: code is private)*